 But knowing that doesn’t make your life any easier, right?
-You must be wondering, ‘How do I get my toddler to sleep with a new baby?
+You must wonder, ‘How do I get my toddler to sleep with a new baby?
 Or ‘How long does toddler sleep regression last?

 Let me give you some good news first.

-Sleep regressions are temporary, and your toddler’s sleep pattern should go back to normal pretty soon (in a week or two on average).
+Sleep regressions are temporary, and your toddler’s sleep pattern should return to normal pretty soon (in a week or two on average).

-Keep reading to find out why your peaceful little sleeper is going through sleep regression and what you can do about it.
+Keep reading to discover why your peaceful little sleeper is going through sleep regression and what you can do about it.